Mass media in Cambodia: Television

-Cambodia launched a test television station, its call sign is XUTV, which began broadcasting in 1966.
-The station was part of state-owned Radio Diffusion Nationale Khmere in 1970, operating 12 to 14 hours daily, with advertising as its primary income.
+Cambodia launched regular television broadcasts in 1961 with the help of Japanese aid, after brief technical disruptions in 1966 another station was created, its call sign was XUTV.
+The station was part of the state-owned Télévision royale khmère, operating 12 to 14 hours daily, with advertising as its primary source of income.
 Its studios were destroyed by the Khmer Rouge in 1975, halting the role of television during the Khmer Rouge era.

 In 1983, the government launched another station, TVK, under the Vietnamese-backed People's Republic of Kampuchea regime.
 It began broadcasting in color in 1986, thus becoming the last sovereign country in the world to start color broadcasting.
 There was only one station until 1993, when private companies began to launch their own stations, the first being TV9 and TV5.

 All of these stations have local programming, including serials, variety shows and game shows.
 Thai soap operas (dubbed in Khmer) were extremely popular, until a backlash following the 2003 Phnom Penh riots, after which Thai programs were banned.

 Cable television, including UBC programming from Thailand as well as other satellite networks, is also widely available in Cambodia.
 Many people in Cambodia do not watch Cambodia-produced television, instead applying for UBC from Thailand to view Thai programs.
 Cambodians living abroad can watch Khmer television content via Thaicom from Thailand, Myanmar, and Vietnam.

 Most television networks in Cambodia shut down in the evening.
 Since 2008, the government has allowed TV channels to close at 12.00 a.m. (midnight) and resume at 6.00 a.m..